Ivan Kravtsov: Maria Kalesnikava's abduction and criminal charges

 On September 7, 2020, the media reported that the coordinator of the Viktar Babaryka team and one of the political activists, Maria Kalesnikava has disappeared.
 She had gone missing along with Ivan Kravtsov and the press-secretary of the Coordination Council, Anton Radniankou.

 As it turned out later, Kravtsov was escorted to the Financial Investigation Department (FID), where unknown security officials threatened him with 12-year imprisonment.
 They demanded Kravtsov to bring Kalesnikava out of the country using his private car.
 According to the officials, the operation was meant to "de-escalate" the political situation in Belarus through its later media coverage as "leaders gave up on the protest movement".

 The same day Kravtsov's apartment was searched by FID.
 Though KGB operatives threatened Maria Kalesnikava with imprisonment or murder, she managed to stay by deliberately tearing up her passport at the Belarus-Ukrainian border.
 Kravtsov and Radniankou were able to reach Ukraine, despite Alexander Lukashenko announcing the request for the extradition of both.

 On September 11, the State Control Committee of the Republic of Belarus opened a criminal case against Kravtsov under Part 4 Article 210 of the Criminal Code of the Republic of Belarus for theft through abuse of power.

 On September 17, Ivan Kravtsov applied to the Investigative Committee for opening an investigation over his abduction and illegal extradition.

 Party "Razam"

 In August 2020, Viktar Babaryka and Maria Kalesnikava announced the foundation of the "Razam" political party in a video message.
 They said that soon the team would submit documents for registration of the party.
 However, Maria Kalesnikova and several other members of the Babaryka team were arrested shortly after.
 The creation of the political party resumed at the end of March 2021.
 Ivan Kravtsov joined the organizing committee along with other team members and activists.

+The Coordination Council

+Kravtsov has been the secretary of the Coordination Council since its formation in 2020.
+On January 23, 2024, the Belarusian Investigative Committee announced that charges where brought against Kravtsov, which are related to his activity in the Coordination Council.
+He has been accused of conspiracy or other actions committed to seize government power, сreation of an extremist group, and other articles of the criminal code.
+Previously, the Belarusian authorities recognized the Coordination Council as an extremist organization in 2023.
+On May 16, 2024, Kravtsov was sentenced to 11 years of prison in absentia.